xbouteiller/DetectEvent/README.md

     - transformation of the raw measures with a log(y) when fitting model from the end to the start & and no transformation when fitting model from the start to the end
     - model fitted is only a linear regression

-In order to get the original functionning of the program (i.e. no data transformation & A*expt-B*t fitted when fitting model from start to end):
+In order to get the original method of the program (i.e. no data transformation & A*expt-B*t fitted when fitting model from start to end):
 >
 > python Leaf_exec.py -tr 1 -fr 1 -td 1 -fd 1
 >